Anthony Peacock: Sleepless in Seattle. Or Was it Toronto?

 While there’s not a lot you can do to stay awake when you’re falling asleep (apart from avoiding dullards and directing as much cold air as possible onto your feet – this really works) there’s actually a lot you can do to fall asleep when feeling awake.

 Tormented by various time zones, as well as nightmares about how to persuade people to slake their digital thirsts at my various online watering holes (another 100% genuine description, this time delivered at a seminar from a British sports car company that should know better) I decided to try taking CBD for jet lag.
-And I found out that CBD drops helped, taken on a nightly basis.
+And I found out that CBD oil helped, taken on a nightly basis.

 The effect wasn’t instant, but it did briefly pause the hamster wheel of creative thought long enough for sleep to take over.
 Combined with other sensible practices (switching off phones, placing iPads out of reach, along with all other tempting distractions like the keys to the minibar) I finally found myself sufficiently relaxed to gain a proper night’s sleep more often than not.
 Who knows, I might even have discovered holistic imaginative cognition.